Customer acquisition is all the talk. Targeted advertising, lead generation, and social media are just a few ways to snag new buyers.

 Where Does Your B2B Customer Retention Strategy Stand?

 Before executing a retention strategy, you’ll need to know where you currently stand.
-You can use one of the three strategies below and identify how well you’re retaining buyers.
+You can use one of the three client retention strategies below and identify how well you’re retaining buyers.

 1. Revenue Opportunity Scoring

 Revenue opportunity scoring calculates which customers are likely to repurchase, upsell, or upgrade within your company.

 First, revenue scoring uses intent to identify any potential upselling opportunities.
 It also pinpoints customers likely to churn with contact scoring and product analysis.

 Identifying upsell opportunities and potential churn customers is a chance for you to put your retention programs into action and:

 - Upsell current buyers